Mary Pratt (1935-2018)

 Domestic demands took up much of Mary Pratt's time, and she had little time to paint until her four children had reached school age.
 In March 1967, she had her first solo exhibition at the Memorial University Art Gallery (now The Rooms Provincial Art Gallery).
 Her career quickly advanced in the 1970s as her work toured the country in such shows as SCAN, organized by the Vancouver Art Gallery in 1974; Some Canadian Women Artists, organized by the National Gallery of Canada in 1975; and Aspects of Realism, organized by The Gallery in Stratford, Ontario in 1976.

 In 1981, the London Regional Art Gallery organized a major retrospective exhibition of Pratt's work, which toured nationally.
-Many more solo shows and retrospectives followed in the coming decades, including The Art of Mary Pratt: The Substance of Light in 1995 (a solo, national touring exhibition curated by Tom Smart of the Beaverbrook Art Gallery) and Mary Pratt, a 50-year retrospective of her work, which opened at The Rooms Provincial Art Gallery in 2013 and is scheduled to tour Canada until 2015.
-She has also been the subject of several publications, including The Art of Mary Pratt: The Substance of Light (1995), Simple Bliss: The Paintings and Prints of Mary Pratt (2004), and Mary Pratt (2013).
+Many more solo shows and retrospectives followed in the coming decades, including The Art of Mary Pratt: The Substance of Light in 1995 (a solo, national touring exhibition curated by Tom Smart of the Beaverbrook Art Gallery) and Mary Pratt, a 50-year retrospective of her work, which opened at The Rooms Provincial Art Gallery in 2013.
+She was also the subject of several publications, including The Art of Mary Pratt: The Substance of Light (1995), Simple Bliss: The Paintings and Prints of Mary Pratt (2004), and Mary Pratt (2013).

 Oil Paint on Canvas Board